synfig/synfig-docs-dev/docs/renderer_docs/target_surface.rst

 Thread-Safety
 -------------

 Synfig ensures thread-safety of Surfaces using ``std::mutex`` and ``Glib::Threads::RWLock``.
+(We use ``Glib::Threads::RWLock`` because we still support C++11 and unfortunately it doesn't have the same primitive).
 To keep locking Surfaces simple, these are not used directly but by ``SurfaceResource::LockBase``.
 To safely read from a Surface, all you need to do is:

 .. code-block:: cpp